Today's Thursday • 11 mins read

 Treatment of Malignant Narcissism

-Psychotherapy, such as cognitive-behavioral therapy or dialectical behavior therapy, can help individuals with malignant narcissism identify and change negative thought patterns and behaviors.
+1. Psychotherapy: Cognitive-behavioral therapy (CBT) or dialectical behavior therapy (DBT) may help them identify and change negative thought patterns and behaviors.

 FAQs